adambard/learnxinyminutes-docs/csharp.html.markdown

             Console.Read();
         } // End main method

+        // Available in C# 9 and later, this is basically a syntactic sugar for a class.
+Records are immutable*. public record ARecord(string Csharp);

         // CONSOLE ENTRY - A console application must have a main method as an entry point public static void Main(string[] args)